royalgraphx/DarwinKVM/docs/docs/05-FetchingBaseSystem/01-macrecovery.md

 ``python3 macrecovery.py -b Mac-4B682C642B45593E -m 00000000000000000 download``

+Notice that it will then create a folder ``com.apple.recovery.boot`` where the ``BaseSystem.dmg`` is located.
+Since the image is compressed, we have to convert it to standard (hfsplus) image.
+It can be achieved by using a tool like `dmg2img`:

+``dmg2img -i BaseSystem.dmg BaseSystem.img``

+## If you'd like to persist recovery in OpenCore.img

+Copy ``com.apple.recovery.boot`` folder over to the root of the OpenCore .img mount point.
+Do note that this way it loads greatly slower compared to attaching converted image directly to the Virtual Machine.

 <p align="center">
   <img src="../../assets/macrecovery.png">
 </p>

-Notice that it will then create a folder ``com.apple.recovery.boot``, which you will need to copy over to the root of the OpenCore .img mount point.
-Refer to the image above for an example.
-It does load slower this way, but will persist so you will always have it around, you can delete it after if you'd like.
-You can also use dmg2img to convert the BaseSystem.dmg to a BaseSystem.img you can then mount via Virt-Manager.

-## If you'd like to convert to an img

-If for whatever reason you'd like to mount this directly to the Virtual Machine, you'll have to convert the dmg to an img file.
-You can do this using ``dmg2img`` the following way

-``dmg2img -i BaseSystem.dmg BaseSystem.img``

 ## List of downloadable BaseSystems